"Wunder’s experts are true gems: they let their fun personalities show, but also possess cutting-edge skills which create an environment of trust."

 To Mira, however, the most important link between the customer and the service provider is the account manager because, in extensive web services, everything affects everything.

 – Our account manager at Wunder provides us with advice and support for the various questions we have.
 And if there’s something Tuomas cannot answer right away, he quickly finds out the answer to our question.

-P.S The City of Turku’s account manager Tuomas Leppänen has worked at Wunder for eight years.
-He joined the Turku team as a developer but became an account manager 2.5 years ago.
+P.S The City of Turku’s account manager Tuomas Leppänen has worked at Wunder for over a decade.
+He joined the Turku team as a developer but became an account manager four years later.
 Tuomas has studied network and system administration and has a bachelor’s degree in business administration.